Our democracy rests on an intricate set of checks and balances, brilliantly envisioned by our forefathers.

 Yet, our lawmakers too often want to chip away at democracy's cornerstone -- the public's right to know.
 Some of the offending legislation is well-intended, but some politicans fail to keep the First Amendment in the same pre-eminent position our founding fathers gave it.

-The Freedom of Information Foundation of Texas spends most of the Texas legislative ssssion trying to inform, remind and admonish lawmakers about the public's right to know.
 On behalf of FOIFT, I played a small part Monday by testifying about two bills before the House Criminal Jurisprudence Committee.

 The FOIFT tracks dozens of bills.
 It would be wonderful if lawmakers proposing changes in government openness and transparency would check with our organization first, but instead the FOIFT director, its board members and other volunteers race around trying to keep up with the avalanche of bills, many of which end up doing more harm than good.

 Here are the talking points I brought with me from the FOIFT for the bills I testified against:

 Notes: Relating to the prosecution of the offense of obstruction or retaliation.
 Creates an offense if a person posts on a publicly accessible website the residence address or telephone number of an individual the actor knows is a public servant or a member of a public servant's family or household with the intent to cause harm or a threat of harm to the individual or a member of the individual's family or household in retaliation for or on account of the service or status of the individual as a public servant.